Catalytic Converter - Direct Fit

 Catalytic Converter - Direct Fit at 1A Auto

 The catalytic converter assembly can be found on the underside of your vehicle, either towards the front or the rear depending on the car or truck.
-On some vehicles, most commonly BMW’s and many other newer cars and trucks, you will find a dual catalytic converter configuration.
-So, rather than having one cat converter to handle the task of converting the toxic emissions produced by the vehicle into less toxic ones, the vehicle will have two, one in front of the other (identified as front and rear).
-As emissions standards become harder, you can probably expect to see this more often.
+On some vehicles, most commonly BMWs and many other newer cars and trucks, you will find a dual catalytic converter configuration.
+So, rather than having one cat converter to handle the task of converting the toxic emissions produced by the vehicle into less toxic ones, the vehicle will have two: one in front of the other (identified as front and rear).
+As emissions standards become harder to meet, you can probably expect to see this more often.

 There are a number of potential causes of automotive catalytic converter failure as well as a number of symptoms that might hint that your catalytic converter is not functioning as it should.
 Let’s take a look at some of those in detail.